The best yoga mats of 2021 - CNN Underscored

 Function

-- Thickness/support: This category was majorly important, and where we looked at not only the exact thickness of each mat, but also how supportive and stable each one was.
-A quick backstory: Thinner mats tend to be preferred by longtime yogis who desire the utmost stability, while feeling rooted to the floor; thicker mats are much gentler on the joints (especially the knees and wrists), are beneficial to anyone recovering from an injury and and can range from dense and stable to sponge-y and unpredictable depending on their constitution.
+- Thickness/support: This category was majorly important, and where we looked at not only the exact thickness of each mat but also how supportive and stable each one was.
+A quick backstory: Thinner mats tend to be preferred by longtime yogis who desire the utmost stability while feeling rooted to the floor; thicker mats are much gentler on the joints (especially the knees and wrists), are beneficial to anyone recovering from an injury and and can range from dense and stable to spongy and unpredictable depending on their constitution.

 - Grip: Here we noted how well the hands and feet could grip the mat’s material, both when dry and when exposed to, say, sweat dripping from your forehead.